cauIfield/cauIfield/README.md

 NOTE;; heads up my links are outdated as hell </3

-im hardly on here but feel free to whisper/sit w me !!!!
+im hardly on here but feel free to whisper/sit w me !!!

+i <3 kpdh, arcane, alien stage, yellowjackets,

+life is strange, the last of us, etc >_<